sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![](./media/set-schema.PNG)

 ### Task 7: Create a migration report
+Duration: 15 mins

+In this task, you will create a migration report.
+This will tell you the "man-hours" required for the migration from the on-premises Oracle database to PosteGre.
+This can be useful to help you prioritize and verify the effort it will take you to complete the migration.

 1. Navigate to the `C:\ora2pg\nw_migration` directory in command prompt.

 2. ora2pg provides a reporting functionality which displays information about the objects in the existing schema and the estimated effort required to ensure compatibility with PostgreSQL.
 The command below creates a report titled **6-23-report.html** in the reports folder (when executed within the `C:\ora2pg\nw_migration` directory).

 ```
 ora2pg -c config\ora2pg.conf -t SHOW_REPORT --estimate_cost --dump_as_html > reports\6-23-report.html
 ```

-Note that the report displays information for the provided schema--in our case, we placed schema information in `config\ora2pg.conf` before executing the command.
+Note that the report displays information for the provided schema -- in our case, we placed schema information in `config\ora2pg.conf` before executing the command.

     ![Report Schema](./media/report-schema.PNG)

 Of particular interest is the migration level.
-In our case, it is B-5, which implicates code rewriting, since there are multiple stored procedures which must be altered.
+In our case, it is B-5, which implies code rewriting, since there are multiple stored procedures which may have to be rewritten or altered.

     ![Migration level descrption](./media/report-migration-level.png)